Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/CONTRIBUTING.md

 Don't mind possible warnings.
 They are part of any Node project.

 To make things easier, edit the `fvtt.config.example.js` file, located at the root of your local repository.
-The userDataPath key is your User Data Directory from Foundry and can be found on the Configuration tab on the Setup screen.
+The `userDataPath` key is your User Data Directory from Foundry and can be found on the Configuration tab on the Setup screen.

 Examples:

-- %localappdata%/FoundryVTT
+- `%localappdata%/FoundryVTT`
-- ~/Library/Application Support/FoundryVTT
+- `~/Library/Application Support/FoundryVTT`
-- /home/\$USER/.local/share/FoundryVTT
+- `/home/$USER/.local/share/FoundryVTT`

 Then, rename this file to `fvtt.config.js`

-And with this you can create a system build that will be sent directly to your Foundry folder by `npm run build` or `npm run watch`
+And with this you can create a system build that will be sent directly to your Foundry folder by `npm run build` or `npm run watch`.

-If you do not configure this file, all the builds will be built in the build folder, on the root directory.
+If you do not configure this file, all the builds will be built in the `build/` folder, on the root directory.

-Run `npm run build-compendiums` to generate the binary packs as they are not included.
+Run `npm run build-compendiums` and `npm run build-manuals` to generate the binary packs as they are not included in the repository.

 Run `npm run build` to perform a one off compile/build.

 Now everything is ready for you to make any changes or additions you want.

-After rename `fvtt.config.example.js` to `fvtt.config.js` consider run:
+After renaming `fvtt.config.example.js` to `fvtt.config.js` consider running:

-`git update-index --assume-unchanged fvtt.config.example.js`
+`git update-index --assume-unchanged fvtt.config.js`

 This way Git does not assume the original file has been deleted from the repository.

 ## Running automated tests

 In order to run tests and see if you didn't introduce breaking changes, download [secondary repository with e2e Quench tests](https://github.com/Miskatonic-Investigative-Society/coc7-system-tests) and follow setup instructions there.

 ### Contributing

 The project structure is made as follows:

-...
+- `src/`: The source code for the system.
+  - `core/`: Core system logic, base classes, and global hooks.
+  - `features/`: Self-contained features like 'chase', 'combat', 'sanity', etc.
+  - `shared/`: Reusable utilities, UI components, and helpers.
+- `manuals/`: Source markdown files for the in-game documentation.
+- `scripts/`: Build scripts for generating compendiums, manuals, and other assets.
+- `templates/`: Handlebars templates for sheets and UI.
+- `lang/`: Localization files.

-While testing your changes within Foundry VTT, prefer run: `npm run watch`
+While testing your changes within Foundry VTT, prefer running: `npm run watch`

 This way, Webpack and other dependencies will know whenever you make any relevant code changes and will run the build process only when necessary.